Glen Cairn, Queensland: Geography

 The eastern part of the locality is lower flatter land mostly cleared for irrigated seasonal horticulture.
 The western part of the locality is hillier and has more natural bushland; it is predominantly used for grazing on native vegetation.

 History

 The Ropeley East State school building was relocated to Glen Cairn in early 1926.
 Glen Cairn State School opened on 4 October 1926.
-It closed on 1972.
+It closed in 1972.
 It was on Glen Cairn Road (approx 27.6146°S 152.3394°E).